Wyoming is home to clean, cold rivers and streams that support world class native trout fisheries.

 In August 2020, the Teton County Commissioners approved funding to begin crafting a wastewater management plan — which the Outdoor Council advocated for along with our partner organization Protect Our Water Jackson Hole.
 We submitted detailed recommendations for what should be included in the county’s plan — modernized regulations for small wastewater facilities, septic system inspection requirements when property is bought and sold, incentives for homeowners to connect to existing sewer lines, a management plan to address the high levels of recreational use on rivers and lakes, and a water quality database.

-Two streams in developed areas of Jackson Hole, Fish and Flat creeks, were also listed as “impaired” due to levels of E. coli — a bacterial pollutant that comes from human waste — by the Department of Environmental Quality’s in early 2020.
+Two streams in developed areas of Jackson Hole, Fish and Flat creeks, were also listed as “impaired” due to levels of E. coli — a bacterial pollutant that comes from human and animal waste — by the Department of Environmental Quality’s in early 2020.
 In July, the Teton County Board of Health placed signs at public access points warning tubers and anglers about high levels of harmful bacteria in the water and that the water isn’t considered safe for swimming.

 Residents of Teton County, and the visitors that provide the backbone of the local economy, all deserve clean drinking water and pristine streams that are free from harmful pollutants.
 Together with local partners, the Outdoor Council has been working to raise awareness of these issues and encouraging local agencies to take action.
 We will continue to work toward modernized wastewater regulations, including engaging on revisions to Teton County’s small wastewater facility regulations and advising on a wastewater management plan.